mofirojean/alx-system_engineering-devops/0x00-shell_basics/README.md

 10 - 10-back: this script takes to the previous directory.
 11 - 11-list: a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
 12 - 12_file_type: Write a script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.
+13 - 13-symbolic_link: Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.